RMITLibrary/easy_cite/markdown/ieee.md

 When paraphrasing, page numbers are not usually used as part of the citation, unless it intends to help the reader to locate the source of the information in a lengthy or complex document.

-*Note: Including page numbers when paraphrasing is optional, and is NOT a requirement of the IEEE referencing style.*
+*Note: Including page numbers when paraphrasing is optional, and is not a requirement of the IEEE referencing style.*

 #### Direct quotes